 Throughout its association with the Seminary, NADEI has extended its services not only to seminarians, but to much of the North American Division.
 There have literally been thousands of people baptized into the Seventh-day Adventist church as a direct result of evangelistic meetings held and coordinated by NADEI staff members over the years.
-In addition, NADEI has been directly responsible for the resurgence of church planting in the North American Division, leading out by establishing the SEEDS Church Planting Conferences which have led to over 1500 churches being planted in the last fourteen years.
+In addition, NADEI has been directly responsible for the resurgence of church planting in the North American Division, leading out by establishing the SEEDS Church Planting Conferences as well as the ACTS Church Planting Support System which have led to thousands of churches being planted throughout the Division and beyond.

 Many of the cutting-edge evangelistic strategies that are impacting the North American Division today have their origin at NADEI.
-Natural Church Development, with its focus on creating healthy churches, has been a NADEI initiative.
+Natural Church Development (NCD), with its focus on creating healthy churches, has been a NADEI initiative.
 Hundreds of NAD churches are utilizing the NCD resources and working to bring their churches to health as a result.
-NADEI continually provides strategic help in needed areas to make this a possibility.
 The equipping church concept that is beginning to revolutionize many NAD churches by moving them to less pastor dependency and more lay ministry is also directly attributable to NADEI.
-The cell church concept that has planted several new churches with its results of a higher baptismal rate also ushered in the importance of equipping members for ministry.
-Discipleship Groups with a disciple growing ministry, and coaching, which has influenced the way leadership mentors others in goals beyond what was originally thought possible, have both been originated and fostered by NADEI.
-Pastors and spouses have entered the field better prepared to serve.
+Equipping University, a certificate program designed to help lay members become effective leaders, lay ministers, soul winners, church planters, and passionate disciples of Christ, offers practical training for lay members as well as MissionWorks, where church leadership teams learn how to develop a specific plan to reach every person in their territory for God.